benswift/bimodality/README.md

 - **University of Truncation**, where grades are normal but the students are all really good and too many of them would get grades above 100, but are truncated down to 100

+> NOTE: if you _are_ going to use real data from your classes, be careful about
+> committing the data file(s) to the git repo if you're working in a public
+> GitHub project.
+One helpful tip: put all your real data files in the `data/`
+> folder and add that directory to your `.gitignore` file so you don't commit it
+> by mistake.

 ## Setup